wen-gan/wengan/readme.txt

-it is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software
-wq